Colors View¶

 The number of pixels in the image.

-The median of the selected histogram portion.
+The median of the pixels within the selected range.

 The color depth of the image.

-How To Use an Histogram¶
+How To Use a Histogram¶

-: the shadows-tone on the left.
+: the shadows on the left of the histogram.

-: the middle-tone in the middle.
+: the mid-tones in the middle.

-: the highlights-tone on the right.
+: the highlights on the right of the histogram.

 重要